vinukranaweera/rubiks-race-game/README.md

 * **GUI Framework:** Java Swing / AWT (Abstract Window Toolkit)
 * **Web Deployment:** [CheerpJ v4.3](https://leaningtech.com/cheerpj/) (Java bytecode to WebAssembly runtime architecture)
 * **Hosting Platform:** GitHub Pages

+## 🚀 Live Demo
+Play the game instantly in your browser here: 👉 **[Rubik's Race Live](https://vinukranaweera.github.io/rubiks-race-deployment/)**

+*(Note: The initial load may take 15–30 seconds as CheerpJ caches the runtime components in your browser.
+Expand window screen to full-size to fully experience the game.)*

+## 💻 Local Desktop Setup

+If you prefer to download and run the executable application natively on your computer:

+### Prerequisites
+Download ``rubiks-race.jar``.
+Make sure you have Java Runtime Environment (JRE) or Java Development Kit (JDK) 17 or higher installed.